Tag: reference desk

 Refer Madness: Hate the change, love the library

-Refer Madness spotlights strange, intriguing, or otherwise noteworthy stories from the library reference desk.
+Refer Madness spotlights strange, intriguing, or otherwise noteworthy questions I encounter at the library reference desk.
 A while back, my department’s email received this message: “What happened to the CLASSIC CATALOG?
 I am old, I hate change, but love my library.
 Thanks.”
 I had to laugh.
 Funny but dead serious, succinct and self-aware, this missive captures a very real conundrum:…

 -